Rittycheriah/RandomActs/ReadMe.md

 3. User random act will consist of title, description of the act, and location
 4. User can create unlimited number of acts.
 5. User can search all acts for inspiration
-6. User can follow each Users
+6. User can follow other Users
 7. User can search all acts in database for inspiration
 8. User can add comments and points to other user's acts of kindness
 9. App will be responsive